Courses Offered

 Instructor: Delwyn Goodrick, PhD

 Description: Data analysis involves creativity, sensitivity and rigor.
 In its most basic form qualitative data analysis involves some sort of labeling, coding and clustering in order to make sense of data collected from evaluation fieldwork, interviews, and/or document analysis.
 This intermediate level workshop builds on basic coding and categorizing familiar to most evaluators, and extends the array of strategies available to support rigorous interpretations.
 This workshop presents an array of approaches to support the analysis of qualitative data with an emphasis on procedures for the analysis of interview data.
-Strategies such as thematic analysis, pattern matching, template analysis, process tracing, schema analysis and qualitative comparative analysis are outlined and illustrated with reference to examples from evaluation and from a range of disciplines, including sociology, education, political science and psychology.
+Strategies such as enumerative and interpretive content analysis, thematic analysis, narrative analysis, and the framework method of analysis are presented and illustrated with reference to examples from evaluation and from a range of disciplines, including sociology, education, political science and psychology.

-Recommended Text: Bazeley, P. (2013).
+Recommended Text: Bazeley, P. (2020).
 Qualitative Data Analysis: Practical Strategies.
-Sage.
+[Second edition] Sage.

-Recommended Audience: This course is best suited for evaluators with some experience of basic coding processes who are looking to extend their analysis toolkit.
+Recommended Audience: This course is best suited for evaluators with some experience of basic coding processes who are looking to extend their toolkit of options for qualitative data analysis.

 TEI 311: Introduction to Cost-Benefit and Cost-Effectiveness Analysis